otrv4/otrv4/otrv4.md

     ```
     Details:

-    * Set 'our_ecdh' as our ECDH ephemeral key pair from the DAKE ('x', 'X').
+    * Set 'our_ecdh' as ECDH ephemeral key pair generated ('x', 'X').
-    * Set 'our_dh' as our DH ephemeral key pair from the DAKE ('a', 'A').
+    * Set 'our_dh' as DH ephemeral key pair generated ('a', 'A').
-    * Set 'their_ecdh' as their ECDH ephemeral public key from the DAKE ('Y').
+    * Set 'their_ecdh' as ECDH ephemeral public key from the Pre-key message ('Y').
-    * Set 'their_dh' as their DH ephemeral public key from the DAKE ('B').
+    * Set 'their_dh' as DH ephemeral public key from the Pre-key message ('B').
     * Set ratchet id 'i = 0'.
     * Set 'j' as 0 (which means she will ratchet again).
     * Calculate ECDH shared secret 'K_ecdh'.